 RESEARCH:QUALITATIVE AND QUANTITATIVE

-The Research section of JCWS publishes articles that investigate the practice, pedagogy, and history of creative writing based on empirical research.
+The Research section of JCWS publishes articles that investigate the practice, pedagogy, and/or history of creative writing based on empirical research methods.
 We are also open to receiving work that is grounded in research while also challenging the assumptions and conventions of academic discourse in narrative, lyrical, dramatic, avant-garde, theoretical, or meta-theoretical modes.
-Additionally, we are interested in submissions that interrogate the definition and practice of creative writing research itself.
+Additionally, we are interested in submissions that interrogate the definition and practice of methods-based creative writing research itself.

 Submissions to the Research section of JCWS should demonstrate an understanding of previous scholarship on the subject under investigation and should aim to create new knowledge and/or challenge disciplinary conceptions and practices.
 Articles based solely on the author’s own experience may be appropriate if they are the results of well-defined action research.